Lana Tisdel: Murders

 A few days later, on New Year's Eve 1993, Lotter and Nissen came to the Tisdel residence drunk and looking for Brandon, and threatened the Tisdel sisters.
-They then drove to the house of Lisa Lambert, where Brandon had been hiding out.
+They drove to the house of Lisa Lambert, where Teena had been hiding out.
 Also in the house was Phillip DeVine, a friend of theirs who was dating Tisdel's sister Leslie.
-Lisa Lambert was a single mother from Pawnee City, Nebraska, who often let friends stay with her in exchange for their help and company, because she lived outside of town.
-Lotter and Nissen then shot Brandon, Lambert, and DeVine dead.
-Lambert's son Tanner was in the house at the time and was unharmed.
+Lambert was a single mother from Pawnee City, Nebraska, who often let friends stay with her in exchange for their help and company, because she lived outside of town.

+Lotter and Nissen shot and killed Teena, Lambert, and DeVine.
+Lambert's son, Tanner, was in the house at the time and was unharmed.
 Tisdel was not present at the time of the murder, as it took place inside Lambert's home in Humboldt, Nebraska, a 30-minute drive away from Falls City, where Tisdel lived with her mother and sister.
 The bodies were discovered the next day by Lambert's mother, Anna Mae.

 Aftermath

 Lana Tisdel, her sister Leslie, and mother Linda were all involved in the criminal trial and later lawsuits that followed the murder and later, movie development.
-The Tisdel family appeared on the TV shows Maury and A Current Affair, to discuss Brandon Teena and the trial proceedings.
+The Tisdel family appeared on the TV shows Maury and A Current Affair, to discuss Teena and the trial proceedings.
 The Tisdel family did not get along well with Teena's mother, Jo Ann Brandon, and his sister, Tammy, who accused Tisdel of being responsible for the murders.

-Tisdel sued the creators of the film Boys Don't Cry for using her name and likeness without permission; the suit was settled out of court.
-Leslie Tisdel was vocal about the film's script changes, and upset that her boyfriend who was murdered, Phillip DeVine, was not included in the film, nor was she, and instead the film focused on Brandon Teena.
-There has been scrutiny that the lack of information about DeVine, who was from Iowa, is because he was African American, and Leslie stated she believed he has been left out of the story because of racism.
-When Boys Don't Cry was released, she petitioned Nebraska movie theatre owners to not show the film.
+Lana Tisdel sued the creators of the film Boys Don't Cry for using her name and likeness without permission; the suit was settled out of court.
+Leslie Tisdel was vocal about the film's script changes and upset that her boyfriend who was murdered, Phillip DeVine, was not included in the film, nor was she; instead, the film focused on Brandon Teena.
+There has been scrutiny that the lack of information about DeVine, who was from Iowa, was because he was African American, and Leslie stated she believed he had been left out of the story because of racism.
+When Boys Don't Cry was released, she petitioned Nebraska movie theatre owners not to show the film.
 Lisa Lambert's name was changed to Candace in the movie.
 Tisdel's mother, Linda Gutierres, who died on December 2, 2003, at age 54, was portrayed in the film by Jeannetta Arnette.

-Tanner Lambert graduated from Humboldt High School in 2011, and was raised by his aunt.
+Tanner Lambert graduated from Humboldt High School in 2011 and was raised by his aunt.
 John Lotter and Tom Nissen are currently in prison, with Nissen serving life imprisonment and Lotter facing execution.

-Tisdel graduated from Falls City High School in 1993.
+Tisdel graduated from Falls City High School in 1992.
 She married Josh Bachman in 2001 and lives in Kansas with their children.

-In August 2020, Tisdel was injured in a car accident when she struck Glenn D. Aston, 66, head-on.
+On August 29, 2020, Tisdel was injured in a car accident when she struck Glenn D. Aston, 66, head-on.
 Aston was killed in the crash.
-Tisdel was taken to Stormont Vail Hospital in Topeka, Kansas with serious injuries.
+Tisdel was taken to Stormont Vail Hospital in Topeka, Kansas, with serious injuries.